C. J. Smith (ice hockey): Professional

 Smith made his Sabres debut on April 2, 2017 in a 4–2 loss to the New York Islanders, in which he also got his first NHL point with an assist on a goal by Evander Kane.
 When Smith made his debut, he became one of only two players in league history to have been born in the state of Iowa, joining goaltender Scott Clemmensen.

 Smith played the 2017–18 season with the Sabres American Hockey League (AHL) affiliate, the Rochester Americans.
 In his rookie season with the Americans, Smith was named to the 2018 AHL All-Star Classic on January 4, 2018.
 On July 16, 2018, Smith signed a one-year, two way contract with the Sabres worth $874,125.

 Smith began the following season with the Rochester Americans after being cut from the Sabres training camp.
 On January 8, 2019, Smith scored his first NHL goal in the second period against the New Jersey Devils.

 As a free agent after five seasons within the Sabres organization, Smith was signed to a one-year, two-way contract with the Carolina Hurricanes on July 28, 2021.

 On August 2, 2022, Smith was signed as a free agent to a one-year, two-way contract with the New York Rangers.

+On November 20, 2023, Smith signed a one-year contract with JYP Jyväskylä of the Finnish Liiga.

+In the following 2024–25 season, Smith moved to the Kontinental Hockey League, in joining Kazakh based club, Barys Astana on June 28, 2024.
+He made just 9 appearances with Barys, going scoreless, before opting to mutually terminate his contract.
+On January 20, 2025, Adler Mannheim of the German Ice Hockey League announced it had signed Smith to a try-out contract.

+His try-out with Mannheim ended after Smith opted to return to North America and sign a contract for the remainder of the season with the Charlotte Checkers, the primary affiliate to the Florida Panthers, on January 24, 2025.